Poland Withholding Tax on Service Invoices: AP Compliance Guide

 5. Business Activity Statements

-Collect evidence that the foreign entity has genuine economic substance in its country of residence and is not merely a conduit or shell.
-This can include descriptions of the entity's business operations, number of employees, office presence, or other indicators that the arrangement is commercially real.
+Collect evidence that the foreign entity has genuine substance in its country of residence, such as business operations, employees, office presence, or other indicators that the arrangement is commercially real.

 The Due Diligence Standard

 Under the Polish CIT Act, your company as the payer bears the burden of exercising due diligence when applying treaty rates.
-A COR alone is not enough.
-You must also verify that the arrangement is genuine, that the recipient has real substance, and that the transaction reflects economic reality.
+A COR alone is not enough; the file should also show that the recipient has substance and that the transaction reflects economic reality.

 The standard is reasonable verification, not forensic investigation.
-But your documentation file for each foreign service provider should be complete, current, and internally consistent.
-Where Poland's White List VAT verification for domestic supplier payments addresses counterparty checks for domestic transactions, cross-border WHT documentation demands a broader set of evidence focused on treaty eligibility and substance.
+Where Poland's White List VAT verification for domestic supplier payments addresses domestic counterparty checks, cross-border WHT documentation focuses on treaty eligibility and substance.

 If KAS challenges your applied treaty rate during an audit and you cannot produce this documentation, the consequence is straightforward: your company is liable for the full statutory-rate WHT that should have been withheld, plus default interest calculated from the original payment date.